Skidrow17/salesforce-delta-deploy-source-format/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Source Delta Deploy Project is going to make your salesforce deploys a lot faster, as you propably have already mentioned on the project the saleseforce project you are working, the repository is getting bigger and bigger and as a result the time of the deplys are increasing dramaticaly.
-Despite the time required to make a deploy, there is also a problem that its impossible to avoid easlily, the 'too many files in zip'.
-So what does delta deploy do is deploying each time the modified files and not the whole repository. in most cases the deploy can finish in seconds.
+The Source Delta Deploy module is going to make your salesforce deployments a lot faster, as you propably have already realised on the saleseforce project you are working, the repository is getting bigger and bigger and as a result the time of the deplyments is increasing dramaticaly.
+Despite the time required to make a deployment, there is also a problem that its impossible to avoid easlily, the 'too many files in zip'.
+So what does delta deploy do, is deploying each time the modified files and not the whole repository. in most cases the deploy can finish in seconds.

-The Project is addressed to salesforce project that use the source format and using ant to make their deploys.
+This module is addressed to salesforce project that use classic source format repository.

 In case you use SFDX format please refere to https://github.com/scolladon/sfdx-git-delta